-The Market Monitoring Unit (MMU) analyzed market structure, participant conduct and market performance in the PJM Capacity Market, including supply, demand, concentration ratios, pivotal suppliers, volumes, prices, outage rates and reliability.1 The conclusions are a result of the MMU's evaluation of the 2024/2025 Base Residual Auction.
+The Market Monitoring Unit (MMU) analyzed market structure, participant conduct and market performance in the PJM Capacity Market, including supply, demand, concentration ratios, pivotal suppliers, volumes, prices, outage rates and reliability.
+The conclusions are a result of the MMU's evaluation of the 2024/2025 Base Residual Auction.
 The 2024/2025 RPM Base Residual Auction was conducted in 2022, but the results were not posted until February 27, 2023, due to an issue with the DPL South reliability requirement.
+The Commission orders addressing the issue with the DPL South reliability requirement were reversed on appeal.3 Commission action on the matter is pending.
+As a result, final prices for the 2024/2025 Base Residual Auction have not been approved.

-The values stated in this report for the RTO and LDAs refer to the aggregate level including all nested LDAs unless otherwise specified.
+1 The values stated in this report for the RTO and LDAs refer to the aggregate level including all nested LDAs unless otherwise specified.
 For example, RTO values include the entire PJM market and all LDAs.
 Rest of RTO values are RTO values net of nested LDA values.